-Nancy Hathaway is passionate about helping couples, mothers, and groups explore and bring more Mindfulness into everyday life of relationship.
+Nancy Hathaway is passionate about helping couples, mothers, early childhood caregivers, groups, those with substance use disorders, basically anyone, explore and bring more Mindfulness into everyday life of relationship.

 She holds a Masters Degree in Education with a track in Counseling Psychology and is licensed by the State of Maine as the first Licensed Pastoral Counselor in the Buddhist tradition.
 Nancy began her Buddhist studies in 1974 sitting a one month meditation retreat in Kopan Monastery, a Tibetan Buddhist Monastery in Kathmandu, Nepal.
 Since that time, she has studied extensively with Asian and Western teachers in the Zen, Theravada, and Tibetan traditions.
 For six years she was a resident in a Zen Buddhist Temple where she studied and trained in a monastic setting.
 She has taught meditation for 38 plus years.
 As a Senior Dharma Teacher in the international Kwan Um School of Zen, she was ordained as a lay Buddhist clergy and pastoral counselor in 1980 at the Providence Zen Center in Cumberland, RI.